 Podcast: Fraud in the Subscription Facility Market: Lenders’ Response

 Patricia Teixeira: Hello, and thank you for joining us today on this Ropes & Gray podcast.
 My name is Patricia Teixeira, and I am a counsel in the New York office of Ropes & Gray in the finance practice group.
-Joining me today is Steve Rutkovsky, a partner in our finance group, also based in New York.
-We both spend a significant portion of our time advising private investment funds on their financing needs, including on subscription facilities, NAV facilities and other types of fund financings.

 As some of our listeners might recall, earlier this year, I spoke with Patricia Lynch, another Ropes & Gray finance partner who frequently works on subscription facilities, about a case of alleged fraud in which a fund manager, JES Global Capital, forged investor signatures on subscription documents and obtained financing based on such fraudulent documents.
 At the time, we speculated on the consequences the case might have on the subscription facility market as a whole.
 We recently had a chance to talk to some of the banks that provide many of the subscription facilities we work on for our clients to see how they’ve reacted to these events in their underwriting and diligence processes.

-Steve, before we delve into the measures those banks have been taking, can you give us a recap of this case?
+Before we delve into the measures those banks have been taking, can you give us a recap of this case?

 Patricia Teixeira: That’s right.
 When Patricia and I spoke, we predicted that even though this case grabbed headlines, it would not cause a sea of change in how subscription facilities are diligenced and negotiated, given how relationship-driven this industry is.
 Steve and I recently reached out to a number of the banks that frequently provide subscription facilities to our clients, and based on the feedback we’ve gotten from them, so far, that prediction seems to have largely played out.
 Lenders have certainly taken note of the case and some are giving thought on how to adjust their internal policies and guidelines in certain circumstances to try to mitigate this risk of fraud.
 However, even in circumstances where they are adding additional safeguards, it doesn’t look like they will create a significantly more onerous process, at least not for well-established funds with a good track record.
 New entrants on the other hand might find that barriers to entry are somewhat higher than they have been historically.